 During Guru Gobind Singh’s life, the Adi Granth compiled by his great-grandfather Guru Arjan was lost.
 Guru Gobind Singh set up his camp and dictated the entire Adi Granth from memory.
 He also included in it the songs of his father, Guru Teg Bahadur.
 The result was the creation of the Siri Guru Granth Sahib.

 At the end of his life, in 1708, Guru Gobind Singh passed the mantle of the Guruship to the Siri Guru Granth Sahib.
-This ended the time of the physical masters of the Sikhs.
+This ended the time of the physical Gurus of the Sikhs.
 And began the reign of the Shabad Guru, itself, as the Spiritual Light and Guide for the Sikh community.

 Additional Articles about Guru Gobind Singh: